vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 When CDA has been deployed both HDP and HDF are displayed as running containers:

 ![cda-dockerps](assets/cda-dockerps.jpg)

+### Native Docker Sandbox

+The Sandbox may also run using Docker which is native to the host operating system; for example, rather than running a VM to instantiate the containers you may directly interact with the docker daemon

 The script in the VM that creates configures the proxy server is located at: